 Breastfeeding moms can help

 One the best natural teething remedies is for mom to drink chamomile tea or ingest other natural flower remedies.
-If mother is breastfeeding, the benefits of these herbs and flower will be passed on to baby and can help to soothe teething pains.
+When a nursing mother drinks these, the herb and flower benefits are passed on to baby and can help soothe teething pains.

 Natural Teething Treatments to Avoid